openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

-# PF-1.6: Policy forwarding based GUE tunnel decap to default and non-default network-instance
+# PF-1.6: Policy forwarding of GUE tunnel traffic to default and non-default network-instance

 ## Summary
-This test ensures NOS is able to host multiple VRFs, perform GUE tunnel DECAP in the default VRF and also allows for gradual traffic migration from Default to Non-Default VRF using VRF selection policy.
+This test ensures NOS is able to host multiple VRFs, perform GUE tunnel traffic in the default VRF and also allows for gradual traffic migration from Default to Non-Default VRF using VRF selection policy.

 ## Test environment setup